 Univ has a thriving graduate centre, known as the Weir Common Room, of which all graduate students are members.
 The WCR offers a meeting place and College base that is managed by and for our graduate students.
 Amongst many other academic and social events, new graduate students are invited to a welcome dinner at the start of their course, and are provided with a bespoke academic and social induction programme.
-In addition, the College offers its graduate students opportunities to participate in research presentations, and runs a graduate mentor scheme through which graduate students can take on a role in the academic support of undergraduate students, for which they are both trained and paid.

 All of our graduate students have a College Adviser, a senior academic in a relevant field associated with the College, who can support them in their work.
-Each student meets with the Master, the Dean of Graduates and their College Adviser at least once each year for an Academic Review.
+Each research student meets with the Master, the Dean of Graduates and their College Adviser at least once each year for an Academic Review.
 Should any problems arise during your studies in Oxford then the College is well placed to offer support and advice.